ICICLE-ai/ScienceAgent/README.md

 Please see `run_science_agent.sh` for an example.

 The program predicted by the agent will be saved to `pred_programs/`.
 It will also create two files `requirements.in` and `eval_requirements.txt`.
 These are intermediate files used by self-debug.
 Feel free to delete them after the run.

+## License
+Code under this repo is licensed under a MIT License.

+## Acknowledgement
+This work has been sponsored in part by grants from the National Science Fundation, including the ICICLE AI Institute (OAC 2112606), Amazon, and Ohio Supercomputer Center.